kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ~~~~~

 This basic handshake captures the core of AuthKEM.
-Instead of using a signature to authenticate the handshake, the client encapsulates a shared secret to the server's certificate.
+Instead of using a signature to authenticate the handshake, the client
+encapsulates a shared secret to the server's certificate public key.
-Only the server that holds the private key corresponding to the certificate can derive the same shared secret.
+Only the server that holds the private key corresponding to the certificate public
+key can derive the same shared secret.
 This shared secret is mixed into the handshake's key schedule.
-The client does not have to wait for the server's ``Finished`` message before it can send data.
+The client does not have to wait for the server's ``Finished`` message before it
+can send data.
-It knows that its message can only be decrypted if the server was able to derive the authentication shared secret encapsulated in the ``KEMEncapsulation`` message.
+The client knows that its message can only be decrypted if the server was able
+to derive the authentication shared secret encapsulated in the ``KEMEncapsulation`` message.

 ``Finished`` messages are sent as in TLS 1.3, and achieve full explicit authentication.

 ## Client authentication

 For client authentication, the server sends the ``CertificateRequest`` message as in {{RFC8446}}.
-This message can not be authenticated in during the AuthKEM handshake: we will discuss the implications below.
+This message can not be authenticated in the AuthKEM handshake: we will discuss
+the implications below.

-As in {{RFC8446}}, section 4.4.2, if and only if the client receives ``CertificateRequest``, it MUST send a ``Certificate`` message.
+As in {{RFC8446}}, section 4.4.2, if and only if the client receives ``CertificateRequest``,
+it MUST send a ``Certificate`` message.
-If the client has no suitable certificate, it MUST send a ``Certificate`` message containing no certificates.
+If the client has no suitable certificate, it MUST send a ``Certificate`` message
+containing no certificates.
-If the server is satisfied with the provided certificate, it MUST send back a ``KEMEncapsulation`` message, containing the encapsulation to the client's certificate.
+If the server is satisfied with the provided certificate, it MUST send back
+a ``KEMEncapsulation`` message, containing the encapsulation to the client's certificate.
 The resulting shared secret is mixed into the key schedule.
 This ensures any messages sent using keys derived from it are covered by the authentication.